portage-brew/portage-brew-staging-and-evolution/README.md

 # **NOTICE!!!**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This repository has been deprecated and will soon get archived in favor of using [GitHub Discussions in the 'portage-brew/discussions' repository](https://github.com/portage-brew/discussions/discussions)!
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This repository has been obsoleted and archived in favor of using [GitHub Discussions in the 'portage-brew/discussions' repository](https://github.com/portage-brew/discussions/discussions) and will get deleted as soon as all well-known public references to and into it have been found and removed!

 ---